FatigueView/fatigueview/dataset/README.md

 # Annotations
 This dataset contains 1,000+ hours of videos. <br>
 The video names are the same in all the folders with the format 'id_00XX'. <br>
-The format of the dataset folder is as follows. <br>
+The structure of the dataset folder is as follows. <br>

 ```
 ${ROOT}